jrdupuis/formatted_species_checklist/README.md

 # Formatting species checklists with rtf

 This repo houses code and scripts used to take an excel spreadsheet of specimen records and extract/format the data into a formatted species checklist.
-We generated this approach to facilitate creating a checklist of the Cerambycidae of Kentucky. i.e., this approach takes advantage of some simple for loops, unix commands, and rich-text formatting and lets you go from this:
+We generated this approach to facilitate creating a checklist of the Cerambycidae of Kentucky.
+Ultimately, this approach takes advantage of some simple for loops, unix commands, and rich-text formatting and lets you go from this specimen record spreadsheet:

 ![bycid spreadsheet](bycid_spreadsheet.jpg)

-to this:
+to this formatted checklist:
 ![raw bycid checklist](bycid_raw_checklist.jpg)